gazbert/bxbot/README.md

 The following features are in the pipeline:

 - Exchange Adapter for [Kraken](https://www.kraken.com).
 - Convert bot into [Spring Boot](http://projects.spring.io/spring-boot/) app.
-This will include a new REST API for administering the bot.
+- REST API for configuring the bot.
-- Web UI (written in [AngularJS](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/)) for administering the bot; it will consume the new Spring Boot app REST API.
+- Web UI (written in [AngularJS](https://angularjs.org/)) for administering the bot.
-- Android app for administering the bot; it will consume the new Spring Boot app REST API.
+- Android app for administering the bot.

 See the main project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) for timescales and progress.